German occupation of Lithuania during World War II: Resistance

 The majority of anti-Nazi resistance in Lithuania came from the Polish partisans and the Soviet partisans.
 Both began sabotage and guerrilla operations against German forces immediately after the Nazi invasion of 1941.
 The most important Polish resistance organization in Lithuania was, as elsewhere in occupied Poland, the Home Army (Armia Krajowa).
-Polish commander of the Wilno (Vilnius) region was Aleksander Krzyżanowski.
+The Polish commander of the Wilno (Vilnius) region was Aleksander Krzyżanowski.

-The activities of Soviet partisans in Lithuania were partly coordinated by the Command of the Lithuanian Partisan Movement headed by Antanas Sniečkus and partly by the Central Command of the Partisan Movement of the USSR.
+The activities of Soviet partisans in Lithuania were partly coordinated by the Command of the Lithuanian Partisan Movement, headed by Antanas Sniečkus, and partly by the Central Command of the Partisan Movement of the USSR.

 Jewish partisans in Lithuania also fought against the Nazi occupation.
 In September 1943, the United Partisan Organization, led by Abba Kovner, attempted to start an uprising in the Vilna Ghetto, and later engaged in sabotage and guerrilla operations against the Nazi occupation.
-In July 1944, as part of its Operation Tempest, the Polish Home Army launched the Operation Ostra Brama in an attempt to recapture that city.
-See also Polish–Lithuanian relations during World War II.
-Lithuania continued in exile, based on the embassies in U.S. and UK.
+In July 1944, as part of its Operation Tempest, the Polish Home Army launched Operation Ostra Brama in an attempt to recapture that city.

 There was no significant violent resistance directed against the Nazis originating from the Lithuanian society.
 In 1943, several underground political groups united under the Supreme Committee for the Liberation of Lithuania (Vyriausias Lietuvos išlaisvinimo komitetas or VLIK).
 It became mostly active outside of Lithuania among emigrants and deportees, and was able to establish contacts in Western countries and get support for resistance operations inside Lithuania (see Operation Jungle).
-It would persist abroad for many years as one of the groups representing Lithuania in exile.
+It persisted abroad for many years as one of the groups representing Lithuania in exile.

-In 1943, the Nazis attempted to raise a Waffen-SS division from the local population as they had in many other countries, but due to widespread coordination between resistance groups, the mobilization was boycotted.
-The Lithuanian Territorial Defense Force (Lietuvos vietinė rinktinė) was eventually formed in 1944 under Lithuanian command, but was disbanded by the Nazis only a few months later for refusing to subordinate to their command.
+In 1943, the Nazis attempted to raise a Waffen-SS division from the local population as they had in other countries, but widespread coordination between resistance groups led to a boycott.
+The Lithuanian Territorial Defense Force (Lietuvos vietinė rinktinė) was eventually formed in 1944 under Lithuanian command, but was disbanded by the Nazis only a few months later for refusing to obey orders.
 In particular, the relations between Lithuanians and the Poles were poor.
-Pre-war tensions over the Vilnius Region resulted in a low-level civil war between Poles and Lithuanians.
+Pre-war tensions over the Vilnius Region resulted in a low-level conflict between Poles and Lithuanians.
 Nazi-sponsored Lithuanian units, primarily the Lithuanian Secret Police, were active in the region and assisted the Germans in repressing the Polish population.
 In autumn 1943, Armia Krajowa started retaliation operations against the Lithuanian units and killed hundreds of mostly Lithuanian policemen and other collaborators during the first half of 1944.
-The conflict culminated in the massacres of Polish and Lithuanian civilians in June 1944 in the Glitiškės (Glinciszki) and Dubingiai (Dubinki) villages.
+The conflict culminated in the massacres of Polish and Lithuanian civilians in June 1944 in the Glitiškės (Glinciszki) and Dubingiai (Dubinki) massacres.